astronomer/astro-docs/cloud/stable/02_develop/02_customize-image.md

 ## Add Environment Variables Locally

-Astronomer's CLI comes with the ability to  bring in Environment Variables from a specified file by running `astro dev start` with an `--env` flag as seen below:
+The Astronomer CLI comes with the ability to  bring in Environment Variables from a specified file by running `$ astro dev start` with an `--env` flag as seen below:

 ```
 $ astro dev start --env .env